fedarko/sheepgut/README.md

 "pickle" file containing pileup data for the three selected MAGs (`main-workflow/output/seq2pos2pileup.pickle`).

-(The "pickle" file is an inefficient way of making pileup access easy; the actual strainFlye codebase doesn't need to use this, since it just uses pysam directly.)
+The "pickle" file is an inefficient way of making pileup access easy for a small set of MAGs; the actual strainFlye codebase doesn't need to use this, since it just uses pysam directly.

 ### Run various read / MAG-level analyses